Grant Terms & Conditions

 GRANT FUNDING

 BVC Organizational Grants are solely funded by BVC’s annual fundraising activities.
-Awards typically range from $1,000 to $45,000, and are typically funded in the fall of each grant cycle year. was received.
-Funds are never be collected from beneficiaries in exchange for receiving a grant.
+Funds are never collected from beneficiaries in exchange for receiving a grant.

 Organizations may submit one application per grant cycle year, and the application must include a spending plan.
-Any requests for an increase in the grant amount must be made before any portion of the grant has been dispensed by BVC.
-All BVC Organizational Grant applications must be received before June 30th of the year for which the funds are requested.
-Recipient organizations must report on the use of grant funds or return them to the BVC if they are not used.
+Any requests for an increase in the grant amount must be made before BVC dispenses any portion of the grant.
+All BVC Organizational Grant applications must be received before September 15th of the year for which the funds are requested.
+Recipient organizations must report on using grant funds or return them to the BVC if they are not used.

 BVC reserves the right to disperse funding to the recipient in incremental or periodic payments.